 Don't let active duty status and receipt of military pay stop you from applying for Social Security disability benefits.
 You can't receive benefits if you are engaging in substantial work for pay or profit, but the actual work activity is the most important factor and not the amount of money you're receiving.

 Although wounded warriors do receive expedited processing of their disability claim, it can still take quite a while to put the entire application together.
 It is very detailed and one small mistake could result in a denial of benefits.
-It is extremely smart to speak with a Social Security disability attorney before submitting your application so they are able to look things over and help you out.
+It is extremely smart to speak with a Social Security disability attorney in York before submitting your application so they are able to look things over and help you out.
 If you have already had your application denied, the SSDI attorneys at Schmidt Kramer may be able to help with your appeal.